Skip to content

 • reset task as an event-driven task, served by a dedicated thread.

-• gear and pedal tasks as data-driven tasks, where data is produced upon user action (using the joystick)
+• gear and pedal tasks as data-driven tasks, where data is produced upon user action (using the buttons)

 • display and temperature tasks as periodic tasks that run at fixed periodic time intervals.